liswift/ImageLightView/README.md

 ####ImageLightView.Image:

  * SIZE: Size of image, currently required.
- * GROUP: Those ImagePopView.Image's with the same GROUP will be shown in the popup viewer.You can set several GROUPs.
+ * GROUP: ImagePopView.Image's with the same GROUP will be shown in the popup viewer.You can set several GROUPs.

 ####ImageLightView:
 Add ImageLightView to your code to init popup viewer.

  * TintBar: navigation bar,can be modified.
- * onChangePage: called when animation end.
+ * onChangePage: called when animation ended.
  * onLongTouch: a long touch callback.